 - 11. Committee meets with management regularly for the purpose of furthering and defending the rights and interests of workers for mutual gains.
-Meeting minutes and financial records are kept and made available. - 12.
+Meeting minutes and financial records are kept and made available to the committee. - 12.
 The non-union committee have access to - a.
 Risk assessments - b.
 Internal audits and monitoring of the organization - c.
 Relevant and appropriate aspects of management review - d.
 Opening and closing meetings of labor audits, includes RBA and SA8000 audits

 - e.
 Reporting back to workers on any corrective and preventive actions taken - f.
-Reporting back to Senior Management on the performance and benefits of actions taken to meet the SA8000 Standard.
+Reporting back to Senior Management on the performance and benefits of actions taken to meet the corrective and preventative actions..